-- A non-negative integer literal/value. - An enumeration literal/value. - Discrete/input/algebraic integer/enumeration variables (x, for x a discrete, input, or algebraic variable with an integer or enumeration type). - Integer/enumeration constants (x, for x a constant with an integer or enumeration type). - +i for i a supported integer expression. - i + j for i and j supported integer expressions. - i div j and i mod j for i a supported integer expressions, and j a positive integer value, or a computation that results in a positive integer value, as long as the computation is not too complex to be performed statically.
+- A non-negative integer literal/value. - An enumeration literal/value. - Discrete and input integer/enumeration variables (x, for x a discrete or input variable with an integer or enumeration type). - Algebraic integer/enumeration variables with supported expressions as their values (x, for x an algebraic variable with an integer or enumeration type). - Integer/enumeration constants (x, for x a constant with an integer or enumeration type). - +i for i a supported integer expression. - i + j for i and j supported integer expressions. - i div j and i mod j for i a supported integer expressions, and j a positive integer value, or a computation that results in a positive integer value, as long as the computation is not too complex to be performed statically.
 That is, j must essentially be constant.